SalvatoreAmaddio/Backend_BusinessAppSharpBuilder/readme.md

-# Backend CSharpProject
+# BusinessAppSharpBuilder

 ## Description
-MyCSharpProject is a simple C# application that demonstrates basic functionality for processing data.
+BusinessAppSharpBuilder is a C# Framework tha runs on .NET 8.
+It helps speed-up the development of Business-oriented application from a back-end viewpoint.